thibaudcolas/curlylint/README.md

 ## Usage

-Install it with `pip install jinjalint` (or `pip3 install jinjalint` if you are using Python v.3.x), then run it with:
+You need Python 3.
+Jinjalint doesn’t work with Python 2.
+Install it with `pip install jinjalint` (or `pip3 install jinjalint` depending on how `pip` is called on your system), then run it with:

 ```sh
 $ jinjalint template-directory/